Background pattern

 Administration

-If you take more Losartán Sandoz than you should
+If you take more Losartan Sandoz than you should

 If you accidentally take too many tablets, contact your doctor immediately.
 The symptoms of overdose are low blood pressure, increased heart rate, and possibly decreased heart rate.

-If you forget to take Losartán Sandoz
+If you forget to take Losartan Sandoz

-If you have any other questions about the use of this medication, ask your doctor or pharmacist.
+If you have any further questions on the use of this medicine, ask your doctor or pharmacist.

 4. Possible Adverse Effects

-Like all medicines, this medicine may cause side effects, although not everyone will experience them.
+Like all medicines, this medicine can cause adverse effects, although not all people suffer from them.

-Common (may affect up to 1 in 10 patients):
+Frequent(may affect up to 1 in 10 patients):

 • dizziness,